MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/elevations/get-elevations.md

 http://dev.virtualearth.net/REST/v1/Elevation/Polyline?points={lat1,long1,lat2,long2,latN,longN}&heights={heights}&samples={samples}&key={BingMapsAPIKey}
 ```

- ### Get elevations at equally-spaced locations within an area on the Earth defined as a bounding box
+ ### Get elevations at equally-spaced locations within a bounding box

  The rectangular area defined by the four (4) bounding box coordinates (south latitude, west longitude, north latitude, east longitude) is divided into rows and columns.
 The edges of the bounding box account for two (2) of the rows and two (2) of the columns.
 Elevations are returned for the vertices of the grid created by the rows and columns.
 For example, if you had specified `rows=4` and `columns=4`, then 16 elevations are returned.
 The elevation values are ordered starting with the southwest corner, and then proceed west to east and south to north.
 This is illustrated in the following diagram.
 The elevation points are numbered in the order that they are returned.